86Box/86box.github.io/index.md

 Getting started
 ---------------
-If you're a new user, click [here](gettingstarted) to see a brief tutorial on how to configure everything so you can start working.
+If you're a new user, click [here](https://86box.readthedocs.io/en/latest/) to see our documentation about the emulator's features and user interface.

 Help
 ----